mattfreed/IDD-Fa18-Lab1/README.md

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
+     Change the pin output to 11

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
+     analogWrite?() takes a value between 0 and 255, which allows you to vary the "voltage" output. digitalwrite() can only output HIGH or LOW, with no variation inbetween

 ## Part F. FRANKENLIGHT!!!